raganwald/wood_and_stones/readme.md

 **license terms**

 (c) 2010 Reg Braithwaite.
-All rights to the entirety of the program and its parts are reserved with the exception of specific files otherwise licensed.
+All rights to the entirety of the program and the parts I have written are reserved with the exception of specific files otherwise licensed.
 Other licenses apply only to the files where they appear.
 This may change in time, check back.

-Exemptions include iGesture and Dragscrollable.
+Exemptions include iGesture and Dragscrollable, which I have licensed under the MIT license, plus various jquery plugins written by others.

+All of the images used in the main game board are modified versions of files Dave Peck found on the Wikimedia Commons.
+These are distributed with the Creative Commons Attribution 2.0 ShareAlike license.
+Some other images were hand-drawn by Dave Peck, who put them under the Creative Commons Attribution ShareAlike 2.0 license: http://creativecommons.org/licenses/by-sa/2.0/

 [igesture]: http://github.com/raganwald/iGesture
 [index]: http://raganwald.github.com/go/index.html